lbm364dl/blog/_posts/2025-03-16-the-hidden-voices-of-chinese-characters.md

 out, I would be delighted to know how.
 For the rest of us, they're just a bunch of strokes put together, following no apparent easy _ideogram_ explanation like for the first three numbers.
 Why these choices?
-Open your ears wide — you will slowly start unraveling the hidden voices of the characters!
+Open your ears wide—you will slowly start unraveling the hidden voices of the characters!

 ## Excuse me, can I borrow your sound?

-OK, our previous game wasn't fair.
+Okay, our previous game wasn't fair.
 Instead, I could have told you that the number 4 is written as 亖, and you would, of course, believe me.
 How is this not better than 四?
 What is 四 even representing?